 5 Step to Better Retail Planning

 Weekly, monthly, and seasonal retail planning is a necessary component to profitability.
 If you do not plan effectively, you could lose money.
-With the right open-to-buy tool, however, you can get through all of our planning steps and work toward a more profitable retail chain.
+With the right retail open to buy software, however, you can get through all of our planning steps and work toward a more profitable retail chain.

-Here are 5 steps to a more profitable planning environment for any type of retail store:
+Here are 5 steps to a more profitable OTB planning environment for any type of retail store:

 - Leverage historical data – Your historical data should be a huge clue to your financial situation.
 By looking at historical buying data, you can determine to the precise dollar how much you are spending on each product type, SKU, and product differentiators and you can break this information down by store and region.
 This is critical information to understanding your investment in merchandise.